There are now 3 possible online modes for units:

 - Students are able to (1) develop an understanding of purposes, aims and methodologies of translation studies; (2) be conversant with the development of translation studies in national and regional contexts as motivated by cross-cultural and cross-linguistic communication in different historical periods; and (3) develop critical analytical skills by analysing translations produced in different social, cultural and historical contexts.

-- Indicative assessments in this unit are as follows: (1) mid-term essays; (2) mini project and seminar presentation; and (3) weekly preparation.
+- Indicative assessments in this unit are as follows: (1) questions, quizzes and participation and (2) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.